Synonym: Hip flexion contracture test, Iliacus test, Iliopsoas test

 Fixed flexion deformity of the hip and anterior pelvic tilt leads to a compensatory hyperlordosis of the lumbar spine to restore the body’s center of gravity.
 Compensatory hyperlordosis can mask the fixed flexion deformity of hip.

 With the patient lying supine on the examination table, the knee and hip on the “good” side are flexed until the lumbar lordosis disappears and the knee is held against the chest.
 One hand is placed behind the lumbar spine (between it and the couch) to assess the degree of lumbar lordosis.
 If there is no lordosis when the affected limb lies flat on the couch there can be no fixed flexion deformity and there is no need to proceed with the test.
+The examiner then passively extends (presses down) on affected side thigh until ASIS begins to move forward.
+The angle of thigh to the bed is the angle of fixed flexion deformity (FFD).

 Alternatively, with the patient supine, both hips are flexed simultaneously to their limit – ask the patient to bring both knees up to their chest to achieve this.
 Ensure that the lumbar lordosis is obliterated by placing your hand under the lumbar area of the patient’s back.
 Place your other hand on one knee to keep it in position, lower the contralateral leg to a straight position.